-We’re certainly operating under unusual and unprecedented circumstances.
+We’re certainly operating under unusual circumstances.
 It’s easy to get stuck in phase one, reacting to fire drill after fire drill.
 Yet we urge you to look ahead toward the future phases of the Enrollment Management COVID-19 Response Curve.
 Now is the time to begin making the shift from reacting to adapting, evaluating, implementing, and beyond.
 Before we know it, a new admission season will be upon us.
 Ready or not.

 Want to get ahead of the curve and learn more about virtual admissions and enrollment?
 Book time with one of our product experts.